Scar: Myofibroblast

 Mammalian wounds that involve the dermis of the skin heal by repair, not regeneration (except in 1st trimester inter-uterine wounds and in the regeneration of deer antlers).
 Full-thickness wounds heal by a combination of wound contracture and edge re-epitheliasation.
 Partial thickness wounds heal by edge re-epithelialisation and epidermal migration from adnexal structures (hair follicles, sweat glands and sebaceous glands).
 The site of keratinocyte stem cells remains unknown but stem cells are likely to reside in the basal layer of the epidermis and below the bulge area of hair follicles.

 The fibroblast involved in scarring and contraction is the myofibroblast, which is a specialized contractile fibroblast.
 These cells express α-smooth muscle actin (α-SMA).

 The myofibroblasts are absent in the first trimester in the embryonic stage where damage heals scar-free; in small incisional or excision wounds less than 2 mm that also heal without scarring; and in adult unwounded tissues where the fibroblast in itself is arrested; however, the myofibroblast is found in massive numbers in adult wound healing which heals with a scar.

 The myofibroblasts make up a high proportion of the fibroblasts proliferating in the postembryonic wound at the onset of healing.
 In the rat model, for instance, myofibroblasts can constitute up to 70% of the fibroblasts, and is responsible for fibrosis on tissue.
 Generally, the myofibroblasts disappear from the wound within 30 days, but can remain in pathological cases in hypertrophy, such as keloids.
 Myofibroblasts have plasticity and in mice can be transformed into fat cells, instead of scar tissue, via the regeneration of hair follicles.

 Mechanical stress

 Wounds under 2 millimeters generally do not scar, but larger wounds generally do scar.
 In 2011, it was found that mechanical stress can stimulate scarring and that stress shielding can reduce scarring in wounds.
 In 2021, it was found that using chemicals to manipulate fibroblasts to not sense mechanical stress brought scar-free healing.
-The scar-free healing also occurred when mechanical stress was placed onto a wound.
+The scar-free healing also occurred when mechanical stress was blocked in a wound.